IsaiaScope/Iso_Obsidian_2.0/JS and TS/JavaScript/Design Patterns/Data/Patterns/Chain of Responsability.md

 ## Example (Broker Chain or Broker Event)

-Depend on Observer pattern, we want to modify the chain when something happen capturing that with an observer
+Depend on Observer pattern, we want to modify the chain when something happen capturing the signal outputting

 ```js
 class Event {